suhasmaddali/suhasmaddali/README.md

 <h2> 👨‍🎓🙋‍♂️ About Me 💼🎒: </h2>

 I hold a Masters Degree in Data Science at [__Northeastern University - Khoury College of Computer Sciences__](https://www.khoury.northeastern.edu/).
 I have *4+ years* of experience building and deploying machine learning and deep learning models.
-Furthermore, I have strong practical and theoretical experience in the development of large language models (LLMs) and generative AI.
+Furthermore, I have strong practical and theoretical experience in the development of __large language models (LLMs)__ and __generative AI__.

 I completed courses such as Machine Learning Certification by [__Stanford University__](https://www.stanford.edu/) and Deep Learning Specialization by [__Andrew Ng__](https://www.andrewng.org/).
 These courses were influential in my theoretical understanding of machine learning, deep learning, and data science.
 Later, I began to work on projects ranging from pharmaceutical, agricultural, retail, manufacturing and automobile industries.